-The home health care industry is growing quickly, with Americans are projected to spend $5.7 trillion on home health care by 2026.
+The home health care industry is growing quickly, with Americans are projected to spend $5.7 trillion on services by 2026.
 But despite the growth, the industry faces a variety of challenges when it comes to remaining profitable.
 These challenges include a record-low unemployment rate, baby boomers retiring rapidly, costly compliance hurdles and a general misconception of working in home health care.
 As a result, home health care agencies struggle to staff up with enough quality talent to meet the increasing demand for home health care services.

 While the challenges outlined above can be daunting for home health care agencies, the Centers for Medicare & Medicaid Services (CMS) recently announced new updates that can help home health care agencies boost profitability and improve patient care.
 Below, we’ve outlined an overview of the update and tips for making the most of your home health care people strategy in light of this update.